Alamao4523/CERBERUS-AGI/README.md

 🌉 This effectively bridges AI reasoning models such as GPT-4o Vision, Gemini, and Claude with iOS, allowing natural language intent to be executed as real physical actions on the device.

-👔💼 Your iPhone or iPad becomes an autonomous digital worker.
+# 👔💼 Your iPhone/iPad becomes an autonomous digital worker

 💓 Potential Use Cases (Examples)